TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/milestone2-analysis/day9.md

+---
+layout: page
+title: "Day 9: Inheritance and Subtyping"
-# Day 9: Inheritance and Subtyping
+excerpt: "Day 9: Inheritance and Subtyping"
+tags: ["assignment"]
+share: false
+---

 In this lab, you extend name binding and typing rules for MiniJava in order to support inheritance and subtyping.